-Two similar command procedures are provided for configuring and reconfiguring an OpenVMS Cluster system: CLUSTER\CONFIG\LAN.COM and CLUSTER\ CONFIG.COM.
+Two similar command procedures are provided for configuring and reconfiguring an OpenVMS Cluster system: CLUSTER_CONFIG_LAN.COM and CLUSTER CONFIG.COM.
 The choice depends on whether you use the LANCP utility or DECnet for satellite booting in your cluster.
-CLUSTER\CONFIG\LAN.COM provides satellite booting services with the LANCP utility; CLUSTER\ CONFIG.COM provides satellite booting sevices with DECnet.
-See Section 4.5 for the factors to consider when choosing a satellite booting service.
+CLUSTER_CONFIG_LAN.COM provides satellite booting services with the LANCP utility; CLUSTER CONFIG.COM provides satellite booting services with DECnet.